ThomasBurleson/angularjs-gsTimelines/README.md

     .to( $("#details > #info > div.content"), 1.0, { opacity:1 },            "fullWdith+=0.6");
 ```

-We can this express the same API and transitions as an HTML-based DSL:
+We can this express this same transition as an HTML-based DSL:

 ```xml